 - Conflicts should be addressed early and usually in private, using a direct, collaborative approach.

 - You should use your coercive power to quickly resolve conflicts and then focus on goal achievement.

 19. During which risk management process is a determination to transfer a risk made?

 - Monitor and Control Risks

 Transference is a Risk Response Strategy.

-- measurements inconsistent with a run of 7 results over or under a mean value.
+- Measurements are inconsistent with a run of 7 results over or under a mean value.

-PMI, PMP, and PMBOK are registered marks of the Project Management Institute, Inc.
+PMI, PMP, and PMBOK have registered marks of the Project Management Institute, Inc.

 Interested in learning more?
 View Simplilearn's video on “Introduction to PMP Certification Training” to understand the requirements and guidelines for the PMP examination.